I’ll tell you how eating healthily can save you money

 The reason I mention it here, is that it goes off very quickly and is often quoted as one of the most wasted produce.
 In fact, a recent analysis found that 34% of avocados bought are actually thrown away.
 But did you know you can actually buy frozen avocado which means no more spoiling before you want to use it.

 Goji berries are good for you, yes.
-Better than the likes of blueberries, blackberries, raspberries etc?
-No. So yes eat berries, fresh or frozen (frozen if you want the cheapest) but don’t fall for the ‘superfood’ hype about a particular one over the others, as they’re all good.
+But are they really any better than the likes of blueberries, blackberries, raspberries etc?
+So eat berries, fresh or frozen (frozen if you want the cheapest option) but don’t fall for the ‘superfood’ hype about a particular one over the others, as they’re all good – opt for the cheapest.

 Scrambled eggs (2 eggs), beans (½ tin) and wholemeal toast (2 slices) at just 48p per portion, high in protein and fibre.

-Mexican omelette.
-3 eggs, ½ tin of mixed beans in chilli sauce, handful of cherry tomatoes and 30g cheese – high in protein and two of your five a day for just £1.31 per portion.
+Mexican omelette made with 3 eggs, ½ tin of mixed beans in chilli sauce, handful of cherry tomatoes and 30g cheese – high in protein and two of your five a day for just £1.31 per portion.

 Fish finger sandwiches and pea soup made with 3 fish fingers, 2 slices of wholemeal bread, tartare sauce and half a tin of pea soup – high in protein and fibre and just 76p per portion.

-Easy egg not-fried rice – a portion of brown rice, 80g of frozen mixed veg and once boiled mix in an egg and a splash of soy sauce for a fibre-full 31p per portion.
+Easy egg not-fried rice – a portion of brown rice, 80g of frozen mixed veg.
+Once boiled, mix in an egg and a splash of soy sauce for a fibre-full 31p per portion.